 After the CDP has created unified profiles of customers, the system makes that data available in real-time so companies can deliver personalised experiences and fulfil the customer’s expectations.
 The connection of the data is conducted on many different types of systems – email-send engines, demand-side platforms, and content management systems.

+Data collection, data unification, data activation, and data insights are all CDP tasks.
 A CDP platform consists of a customer database, marketing automation, multichannel campaign management, and real-time interaction management.
 CDPs have mostly used for all activities baked-on marketing databases with user-level data.
+To learn more, click here and watch the video.

 1. Data unification